Sophus Schandorph: Biography

 But his most characteristic work is to be found in his various volumes of short sketches.
 He published his own Recollections (Oplevelser) in 1889.
 He died after a long illness at Frederiksberg on New Year's Day 1901.

-Today Schandorph is little read and not regarded a very outstanding man of the ”break-through” but he is however an important key figure as an inspiration of Henrik Pontoppidan and later regionalist and social writers.
+Schandorph is not widely read and is not considered a primary figure of the "break-through."
+He is a figure of influence for Henrik Pontoppidan and later regionalist and social writers.